dialogtekgeek/AVSD-DSTC10_Official/README.md

 ## Task definition
 #### Task 1: Video QA dialog
-    Goal: Answer generation without using manual descripitions for inference You can train models using manual descriptions but CANNOT use them for testing.
+    Goal: Answer generation without using manual descriptions for inference You can train models using manual descriptions but CANNOT use them for testing.
-    Video description capability needs to be emebedded within the answer generation models.
+    Video description capability needs to be embedded within the answer generation models.

     Data conditions:
     a.
 Use the provided video including audio and video features,